drewwills/EquellaWebComponents/README.md

 Equella integration Web Components for the uPortal ecosystem.

-You will need Node 8.x.
+You will need Node 8+ and Git 1+ to use this project.

 ## Initial Setup